 With so much emphasis being put on security both in terms of our identity and our finances it is important to ensure that every effort is made to make the identity thief’s job as difficult as possible.
 One way of doing this is to shred all documents that may contain information about you or members of your family which may allow the identity thief to build up a picture of either you as an individual or any other member of your family.

-Documents which are mandated to be protected by law:
+Documents that are mandated to be protected by law:

-[udesign_icon_font name=”fa fa-angle-double-right” color=”#81d742″] HIPPA – Health Insurance Portability and Accountability Act: Health Insurance Portability and Accountability Act of 1996 (revised by Congress in 2000) is a federal law that governs the handling of confidential medical and personal information and records.
+HIPPA – Health Insurance Portability and Accountability Act: Health Insurance Portability and Accountability Act of 1996 (revised by Congress in 2000) is a federal law that governs the handling of confidential medical and personal information and records.
 Civil and Criminal penalties, as well as fines, may result from the inadvertent disclosure of personal information.
-All company’s that handle medical and personal information must be in compliance with the federal standards by April of 2003.
+All companies that handle medical and personal information must be in compliance with federal standards by April of 2003.

 Reasons to Shred:

-To start shredding today at some of the lowest rates in MA, NH and RI:
+To start shredding today at some of the lowest rates in MA, NH: